Health and Travel Alerts Learn More Left arrow

 Malaga

-If you’re planning to spend a day in this beautiful Spanish city, you can walk pretty well everywhere; a lot of sights, including the Picasso Museum and the Alcazaba (the castle) are located around the Centro Histórico.
+If you’re planning to spend a day in the city, you can walk pretty well everywhere.
+A lot of sights, including the Picasso Museum and the Alcazaba (the castle) are located around Malaga’s Old Town.

 Long stretch of sand of Playa de la Malagueta